ClinLine/USDM_SDTM_mapper/README.md

 # USDM to SDTM Trial Summary Tool
-The tool shows how the mappings, transformed to jsonata requests can inform the actual creation of the SDTM trial summary datasets TI, TE, TV and TS.
+The tool shows how the mappings, transformed to jsonata requests can inform the actual creation of the SDTM trial summary datasets TA, TE, TV, TI, and TS.
 The tool is based on json, jsonata and opepyxl packages to enable the following steps
 - Read the defined jsonata requests from the input Excel file
 - Open the USDM API file in json format
-- run the jsonata requests on the USDM API file
+- Run the jsonata requests on the USDM API file
-- process the request results to create valid output including appropriate sequence numbering and grouping
+- Process the request results to create valid output including appropriate sequence numbering and grouping
-- output the results to a result output Excel file
+- Output the results to a result output Excel file

 ## Input
 The input for the tool is based on the [SDTM mappings available in the CDISC DDF Github] (https://github.com/cdisc-org/DDF-RA/blob/main/Documents/Mappings/sdtm_mapping.xlsx)